NearlyUnique/capi/autocomplete/readme.md

 complete -C command name
 ```

-where `-C` specifies a command (rather than a function or other type), `command` is the command buing 'completed' and `name` is the name of the command performing the completion suggestions.
+where `-C` specifies a command (rather than a function or other type), `command` is the command using 'complete' and `name` is the name of the command performing the completion suggestions.

 ### CLI arguments